ssj9596/One-to-All-Animation/README.md

 >💡 **Data Collection Required**: We find current open-source datasets are not sufficient for training from scratch.
 We strongly recommend collecting *at least 3,000 additional high-quality video samples* for better results.

-We divide the training process into several steps to help you reproduce our results from scratch (using 1.3B as an example).
+We divide the training process into several steps to help you train from scratch (using 1.3B as an example).

 1. Download Pretrained Models